yaya2devops/cloudblog/clbxjpzfp001808l5e2cw7e7t.md

 3- Execute the playbook

 ### Installation on different OS
-Here are the steps to install Ansible on different operating systems:
+Depending on your operating system, I will try to include the necessary requirements.
+The following are the steps for installing Ansible on various operating systems

 #### Installation on Debian/Ubuntu